 “Organizers tell us that Smith Mountain Lake offers qualities that they look for in sites: proximity to large media markets, terrific scenery making for great television, large and enthusiastic crowds at the weigh-ins, and outstanding fishery,” said Weir.

 She said bringing these tournaments to the lake was the result of teamwork.
 The Smith Mountain Lake Chamber of Commerce, the Bedford County/City Tourism Department, and the Franklin County Tourism Department built on the success of the 2004 ESPN Outdoors/Bassmaster Northern Tour Tournament when more than 3,000 spectators attended the weigh-ins.

 These tournaments don’t just attract people to the lake on the days of the events.
 These anglers have been visiting the lake during the past month.
 Some stay here for weeks.

-Mike Snead of Virginia Outdoorsman said they come to the area and visit the bait and tackle shops and pick the brains of the local fishermen.
+Mike Snead of Virginia Outdoorsman said they come to the area to visit the bait and tackle shops and pick the brains of the local fishermen.
 Some cruise the lake, never dropping a line until the tournament.

 “They are fairly disciplined as to how they prepare,” explained Snead.
 “They go on the lake learning the water, where the docks are, where the submerged wood is, where the fish are.”

 Snead said weather conditions, water clarity, wind, and time of year are all factors that affect where the fish are on a given day.
 Anglers will change the kind of bait they use or the location of their boats depending on the conditions.

 If you think that is a lot of preparation for a weekend of fishing on the lake, consider this: The anglers are competing for a $60,000 prize package that includes a new Chevy truck and Ranger 519VX powered by Evinrude or Yamaha in the boater division.
 Co-anglers are vying for a $40,000 Ranger 519VX powered by Evinrude or Yamaha.